University of Bergen

 - 180€ for food (Groceries NOK 300-400 per week, NOK 1500 – 2000/mo).

-- Additional expenses are estimated to be €200 for textbooks (may not be needed) and an obligatory 60€ semester fee which gives membership to the student organization and allows access to student facilities.
+- Additional expenses are estimated to be €200 for textbooks (may not be needed) and an obligatory 60€ semester fee which gives membership to the student organisation and allows access to student facilities.

 More information on How to finance your studies.